GMAT Time Management Tips and Tricks 2025

 It's generally better to ensure you complete the section rather than spending too much time on particularly difficult questions.
 Balance your time to maximize the number of questions answered.
 It's generally better to focus on completing the section rather than spending too much time on harder questions.
 Each question carries the same weight in scoring, so it's important to manage your time wisely.
 If a question seems difficult, make an educated guess and move on to ensure you have time to answer the rest.
 This strategy maximizes your chances of completing the section and earning as many points as possible.

 Practice pacing yourself with timed practice tests.
 Allocate specific amounts of time for each section and stick to it to build your speed and accuracy.
-To manage your time well during the GMAT focus exam, first, know the exam's format.
+To manage your time well during the GMAT exam, first, know the exam's format.
 Practice with timed tests to get comfortable.
 Focus on easier questions first to build confidence and save time.
 Set limits for each section to stay on track.
 If a question is tough, make a guess and move on.
 Keep an eye on the time to adjust your pace.
 Take breaks to stay fresh but be aware of the time.
 Stay calm and focused to do your best.

 Articles